syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/migration.md

 ### Nuget Package

-To initialize the PDF Viewer component, you need to add the following project references and NuGet packages to the *.csproj* file of your project
+To initialize the PDF Viewer component, you need to add the following project references to your project

 N> Need to add the **Syncfusion.Blazor.PdfViewer** for `Web assembly application` and **Syncfusion.Blazor.PdfViewerServer** for `Server assembly application` for `PDF Viewer`component and **Syncfusion.Blazor.SfPdfViewer** for `SfPdfViewer` for both `Server and Web assembly application`.